AbidbinAzhar/Multi-Task-Learning-on-MovieLens-100K-Rating-Prediction-Genre-Prediction/README.md

 This project uses the **MovieLens-100K dataset** provided by the GroupLens Research Group at the University of Minnesota.

 The multi-task learning formulation is inspired by the broader literature on shared representations and multi-task learning, including hard parameter sharing and uncertainty-based task weighting.

+Project Citation

+If you would like to cite this repository itself, use:

+Azhar, A. B. (2026).
+Multi-Task Learning on MovieLens-100K: Rating Prediction and Genre Prediction.
+GitHub Repository.